 Parent Teacher Association (PTA): PTA is the largest and most effective lobbyist for the well-being of all children.
-Locally, the Beverly Cleary PTA supports the children of our community by organizing special programs, coordinating volunteers and raising money for school projects.
+Locally, the Beverly Cleary PTA supports the children of our community by organizing special programs, coordinating volunteers, and raising money for school projects.
 The Reading Challenge, School Grants for Teachers, School Pictures, Health Screenings, 8th Grade Promotion, Spookarama, Ice Cream Socials and the Beverly Cleary Directory are all made possible by PTA.
-Meetings are held each month at BCF.
+Meetings are held each month at the Beverly Cleary Fernwood campus.
 PTA offers countless opportunities for involvement that will fit into your schedule and interests.
 Contact PTA for more details.

 Beverly Cleary Foundation: The Beverly Cleary Foundation is committed to preserving and enhancing the quality of education through a program of goal setting and fund raising.
-The Foundation works in partnership with school administrators, teachers and parents in order that funds are raised to address those needs which have the highest priority in building a quality educational program for our students.
+The Foundation works in partnership with school administrators, teachers, and parents to raise funds to address those needs which have the highest priority in building and provide a quality educational program for our students.